pranayharishchandra/Tensen-E-Mart-1/README.md

-## Source folder was pushed in other repo.
-This repo not working
+## Source folder was accidentlly pushed into another repo, so here it's not working.
-## please check this complete project at https://github.com/pranayharishchandra/Tensen-E-Mart-2
+## Please check this complete project at https://github.com/pranayharishchandra/Tensen-E-Mart-2